Whitepatrick/resume/resume.md

   team.
 This includes triggering automated tests by using mercurial hooks, alerting of test results to appropriate team members, social execution of build/test commands to increase awareness among our team, and automated deploy to QA environments.
 Before I started working at SmartBrief their deployment process was 100% manual.
-After 3 months of working there I built a simple deployment system using Rundeck and some simple BASH scripts.
-As of writing this we were at around ~2200 builds done using Rundeck.
-At around 15ish minutes each manual rebuild I have saved ~550 hours a year of QA engineers manually rebuilding.
+After 3 months SmartBrief I built a simple deployment system using Rundeck and some simple BASH scripts.
+The deployment system now saves about 550 hours per year that QA engineers would have normally spent manually rebuilding.

 General Electric, Glen Allen, VA
 : *Information Security Internship*